lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 It has a more complex configuration than the one design for the LPWAN Architecture explained in the {{RFC8724}}.

 The NBIoT architecture can send data by different paths.
-{{Fig-Archi}} shows this architecture where the NGW called C-SGN (CIoT Serving Gateway Node) optimizes co-locating entities in different paths.
+{{Fig-Archi}} shows this architecture where the NGW called CSGN (CIoT Serving Gateway Node) optimizes co-locating entities in different paths.
-For example, a service sending from the NGW-MME crossing the NGW-SGW and NGW-PGW.
+For example, a service sending from the NGW-MME (Mobility Management Entity) crossing the NGW-SGW (Serving Gateway) and NGW-PGW (Packet Data Node Gateway).

 --/ The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations: